OFFIS-mosaik/mosaik/docs/tutorials/a-first-scenario.rst

    This step size is a common convention in mosaik as 900 seconds correspond to 15 minutes, which is the market interval on many energy markets.

-The output simulator does not need to know the step size because it is *event-based*, which means that it will run automatically whenever it receives input.
-(For more information on the different types of simulators, see the corresponding explanation: TODO)
+The output simulator does not need to know the step size because it is **event-based**, which means that it will run automatically whenever it receives input.
+(For more information on the different types of simulators, see :doc:`/explanations/measurements-and-events`.)

 In our scenario, we have created one instance of each simulator.
 When you need multiple copies of the "thing" provided by a simulator, you can start multiple instances of the same simulator by calling ``world.start`` with the same simulator name multiple times.